 We are a leading provider of advanced antenna technologies used to enable high performance wireless networking across a broad range of home, enterprise, and industrial devices.
 Our innovative antenna systems open up exciting new possibilities in wireless services requiring high speed throughput, broad coverage footprint, and carrier grade quality.
-Our antennas are found in devices deployed in carrier, enterprise, and residential wireless networks and systems, including set top boxes, access points, routers, gateways, media adapters, and digital televisions.
-Through our pedigree in the design, integration, and testing of high performance advanced antenna technology, we have become a leading provider to the residential wireless local area networking, also known as WLAN or Wi-Fi, antenna market, supplying to leading carriers, Original Equipment Manufacturers, or OEMs, Original Design Manufacturers, or ODMs, and system designers who depend on us to achieve their wireless performance goals.
-We also develop advanced antenna technology for adjacent markets, including enterprise Wi-Fi systems for on premises and cloud-based services, small cellular applications using Long-Term Evolution, or LTE, and Digital Enhanced Cordless Telecommunications, or DECT, and Internet of Things, or IOT, devices and automotive connectivity applications.
+Our antennas are found in devices deployed in carrier, enterprise, and residential wireless networks and systems, including set-top boxes, access points, routers, gateways, media adapters, digital televisions and Internet of Things, or IoT, devices.
+Through our pedigree in the design, integration, and testing of high performance advanced antenna technology, we have become a leading provider to the residential wireless local area networking, also known as WLAN or Wi-Fi, device market, supplying to leading carriers, Original Equipment Manufacturers, or OEMs, Original Design Manufacturers, or ODMs, and system designers who depend on us to achieve their wireless performance goals.
+We also develop advanced antenna technology for adjacent markets, including enterprise Wi-Fi systems for on premises and cloud-based services, small cellular applications using Long-Term Evolution, or LTE, and Digital Enhanced Cordless Telecommunications, or DECT, and IOT devices and automotive connectivity applications.

 We shipped approximately 159 million antenna products worldwide in 2016 used in approximately 54 million devices.
-For the six months ended June 30, 2017, we shipped approximately 81 million antenna products worldwide used in approximately 25 million devices.
+For the nine months ended September 30, 2017, we shipped approximately 122 million antenna products worldwide used in approximately 35 million devices.
 Our products are found in a broad range of devices that generally enable Wi-Fi connectivity for data and video coverage.
 We sell our products to OEMs and ODMs.
 These companies compete based on product performance, product features, price, and other factors.
-While our products are found in devices manufactured by global OEMs and ODMs, the products end up primarily in the end-user devices that are deployed in carrier, enterprise, and residential wireless networks including WLAN, access points, routers, residential gateways, set-top boxes, media adapters, and digital televisions.
+While our products are found in devices manufactured by global OEMs and ODMs, the products end up primarily in the end-user devices that are deployed in carrier, enterprise, and residential wireless networks including WLAN, access points, routers, residential gateways, set-top boxes, media adapters, digital televisions and IoT devices.
 Our global sales force works with telecommunications and broadband carriers and retail-focused customers who seek high performance, reliable wireless solutions.
 By working with these end-user carriers and retail-focused customers, we seek to have service providers influence OEMs and ODMs to specify our antennas for the products they provide to their end-user customers.
 Our direct sales team works directly with customers, and also works with indirect channel partners who pursue sales opportunities that are based in the United States, Europe, and Asia.